 When the Jiffy Lube looked at it, the technician recommended a transmission flush, fuel system cleaning, and engine flush.
 (Honda directs owners never to perform engine flushes in the vehicle manual.)
 By the time the repair shop was done, they charged the undercover agent $279.14 for work that never needed to be done.
-As a bonus, California’s investigators drove away from the Jiffy Lube with “check engine” lit that wasn’t there before the visit.
+As a bonus, California’s investigators drove away from the Jiffy Lube with “check engine” lit, which wasn’t there before the visit.

 4. ‘We can only accept cash right now’